Choosing Your Community Platform

-If your business has been thinking about building an online community–or migrating an existing one–you likely know that you’ve got plenty of options.
-Salesforce, Microsoft SharePoint, Lithium, Jive, Khoros, and more all have the ability to house your community on their platform.
+If your business has been thinking about building an online community–or migrating an existing one–you likely know you’ve got many options.
+Salesforce, Microsoft SharePoint, Lithium, Jive, Khoros, and more can all house your community on their platform.
 But not all providers are created equal when it comes to delivering business results.
-When looking at the features and functions of the likes of Salesforce Community Cloud and SharePoint, it becomes easy to see which one represents a better investment if your goal is business success.
+When looking at the features and functions of Salesforce Community Cloud and SharePoint, it becomes easy to see which one represents a better investment if your goal is business success.

-Microsoft SharePoint is a web-based platform for which the primary strength is its detailed document management.
+Microsoft SharePoint is a web-based platform whose primary strength is its detailed document management.
 It integrates easily with Microsoft Office, allowing users to share and collaborate on Word, Excel and PowerPoint files in a centralized location.
-While less seamless, it also connects with other Microsoft applications, giving users access to productivity, communications, social and storage capabilities.
-This enables organizations to implement collaborative solutions like intranets and websites.
-While SharePoint presents itself as highly customizable, in practice it can be difficult to precisely configure features that effectively address business needs.
+While less seamless, it also connects with other Microsoft applications.
+This gives users access to productivity, communications, social and storage capabilities.
+Organizations can then implement collaborative solutions like intranets and websites.
+While SharePoint presents itself as highly customizable, in practice it’s difficult to precisely configure features that effectively address business needs.